-Believers, when you confront an opposing force, stand firm and make constant mention of God, so that you may triumph.
-Obey God and His Messenger and do not quarrel with one another, lest you should lose courage and your resolve weaken.
-Have patience; God is with those who are patient.
-Do not be like those who left their homelands elated with arrogance and a desire to be seen and praised by men.
-They debar others from the path of God: but God encompasses what they do.
+Believers!
+When you encounter a party, remain firm and remember God much, so that you may succeed.
+Obey God and His Messenger, and avoid dissension, lest you falter and are no longer held in awe.
+Have patience: God is with those who are patient.
+Do not be like those who left their homes full of conceit and showing off to others.
+They debar others from the path of God: but God has knowledge of all their actions.
 (8:45-47)